blokks/legacy-docs/docs outline.md

 ![Upgrading your account](https://blokks.co/docs/images/image.png)

 Upgrading is quite simple.
 Just add your payment information, optionally add a coupon code, and you’re good to go!
-After processing your payment data, your schedule will be upgraded and visible to the public!
+After processing your payment data, your schedule will be upgraded and visible to the public.

 *Please note it may take some time before your update is visible because of [caching on our side](http://configure/cache)*